Federal Reserve Bank of Kansas City

-The Federal Reserve Bank of Kansas City is located in Kansas City, Missouri and covers the 10th District of the Federal Reserve, which includes Colorado, Kansas, Nebraska, Oklahoma, Wyoming, and portions of western Missouri and northern New Mexico.
+The Federal Reserve Bank of Kansas City is located in Kansas City, Missouri, and covers the 10th District of the Federal Reserve, which includes Colorado, Kansas, Nebraska, Oklahoma, Wyoming, and portions of western Missouri and northern New Mexico.
 It is second only to the Federal Reserve Bank of San Francisco in size of geographic area served.
 Missouri is the only state with two main Federal Reserve Banks; the other is located in St. Louis.

 Federal Reserve Notes issued by the bank are identified by "J" on the face of one and two dollar bills and the J10 on the face of other currency.

-The current president is Esther George.

 Headquarters buildings

-The first bank building was the R.A.
-Long Building at 928 Grand which opened on November 16, 1914 until a new $4.3 million building could be built across the street at 925 Grand which formally opened in November 1921 in Downtown Kansas City.
+The bank first occupied the R.A.
+Long Building at 928 Grand in Downtown Kansas City, which opened on November 16, 1914.
+It then moved across the street once a new $4.3 million building was constructed at 925 Grand, which formally opened in November 1921.
 Shortly after it was established, the bank rented space to outside tenants.

 President Harry S. Truman had his office in Room 1107 of the building from when he left the Presidency in 1953 until the Truman Library was completed in 1957.

 In 2002, the bank announced plans to build a new facility at 1 Memorial Drive 20 blocks south at 29th and Main on 15.6 acre on a hilltop south of the Liberty Memorial.
 The historic 925 Grand Building was the oldest building of any Federal Reserve Bank operating at that time.
 It was sold to Townsend LLC in March 2005 and the Reserve leased back the structure until the new building opened in spring 2008.
 It was designed by Henry N. Cobb of Pei Cobb Freed & Partners.

 Economic policy symposium

 Since 1978, the Kansas City Fed has held an annual economic policy symposium.
 From 1978–1981, it was held at different locations, and from 1982 it has been held in Jackson Hole, Wyoming.
 From 1978 to 1981 the symposia focused on agricultural economic issues.
 Since 1981 topics have been more broad and the symposia have gotten broader attention.

 In 2003 and 2005, papers were presented at the symposium that were critical of the status quo, and predicted problems with the unseen risks of derivatives.
-These ideas in these papers were rejected at the time, but later were seen as having predicted the financial crisis of 2007-2010.
+These ideas in these papers were rejected at the time, but later were seen as having predicted the 2008 financial crisis.